apache/trafficserver/doc/admin/security-options.en.rst

 Controlling Client Access to the Proxy Cache
 ============================================

-Traffic Server can be confgiured to allow only certain clients to use the proxy cache.
+Traffic Server can be configured to allow only certain clients to use the proxy cache.

 #.
 Add a line to :file:`ip_allow.config` for each IP address or